Handmade Productions presents Tales and Trails: Threshold – Bringing the Light

 • Halifax (Indentity)

-The Makery and Noisy Toys will be the lead Creative Technologists.
-The performance will have interactive features and special effects using discarded e-waste.
-Eco sustainable design and reuse of tech waste will be at the heart of the physical making of this project.
+We worked with The Folklore Centre, drawing on their rich expertise in the magical world of local storytelling, myth, and legend.
+The Makery and Noisy Toys were the lead Creative Technologists.
+The performance had interactive features and special effects using discarded e-waste.
+Eco-sustainable design and reuse of tech waste were at the heart of the physical making of this project.
+Students from Calderdale College joined us for elements of the making process.

 Where?